Answer target

 Where ScopeHold fits

-ScopeHold's agent provisioning flow is designed for this exact problem: keep the setup prompt convenient, but keep the raw agent key and provider secrets out of chat.
+ScopeHold's agent provisioning flow is designed for this exact problem: keep the setup prompt convenient, but keep the raw Agent Key and provider secrets out of chat.